 Surge protectors prevent exposure of your appliances to most surges you will likely encounter.
-Unfortunately, extremely high voltage or current can sometimes be brought into contact with the low voltage lines due to, for example, a "car vs. pole" accident or storm event.
-In these cases, the surge voltage imposed onto the low voltage network is usually too high for surge protectors to work effectively, damaging customers' equipment or appliances.
+Unfortunately, extremely high voltage or current can sometimes be brought into contact with the low voltage lines due to, for example, a "car vs pole" accident or storm event.
+In these cases, the surge voltage imposed onto the low voltage network is usually too high for surge protectors to work effectively, damaging customers' equipment or appliance.
 Hence, ensuring your property is insured for this type of damage is important.
-Please contact your insurance company to confirm the electrical damage coverage your policy offers.
+Please get in touch with your insurance company to confirm the electrical damage coverage your policy offers.